Pro777/freeverse/hopkins-gerard-manley/at-the-wedding-march.md

 ---
 title: "At the Wedding March"
 author: "Gerard Manley Hopkins"
-tags: religious devotional rhyming sprung-rhythm
+tags: religious devotional rhyming sprung-rhythm metrical
 ---

 At the Wedding March